nim-lang/Nim/doc/manual.rst

 1) A `guard`:idx: annotation is introduced to prevent data races.
 2) Every access of a guarded memory location needs to happen in an appropriate `locks`:idx: statement.
-3) Locks and routines can be annotated with `lock levels`:idx: to prevent deadlocks at compile time.
+3) Locks and routines can be annotated with `lock levels`:idx: to allow potential deadlocks to be detected during static analysis.

 Guards and the locks section